Trionium/PIC-Libraries/LCD/README.md

 ```

 ## Print Numbers
-If you want to print some numbers, firstly, you need to convert it string and then pass it to function.
-Let see example below:
+If you want to print some numbers, firstly, you need to convert it a string and then pass it to function.
+Let see the example below:

-This example shows how to print variable integer number to lcd.
+This example shows how to print variable integer numbers to LCD.

 ``` c
   void main(void) {